ShengBin-101/alex_src/README.md

-# CG2111A-Final-Project
+# alex_ws

-This repo is the ROS1 Noetic Workspace for Alex.
+This repo is the ROS1 Noetic Workspace for Alex (CG2111A).

 1) Clone Repo
 ```